robphoenix/trawl/README.md

 [releases page](https://github.com/robphoenix/trawl/releases) and put it in your path ([howto ubuntu](https://askubuntu.com/questions/440691/add-a-binary-to-my-path)/[howto windows](https://uk.mathworks.com/matlabcentral/answers/94933-how-do-i-edit-my-system-path-in-windows?requestedDomain=www.mathworks.com)).

-If you do have Go installed, get it like you do.
+If you do have Go installed...

 ```
 go get -u github.com/robphoenix/trawl
 ```

-Or if you want to install from source you can clone with git:
+Or if you want to install from source you can clone with git...

 ```
 git clone https://github.com/robphoenix/trawl.git